christylaflamme/CommonlyUsedCodeCheatSheet/README.md

 app_name -h
 ```

+Note: you can make your own scripts executable by using the shebang headers `#!/usr/bin/env python3` and chmod command `chmod +x <script>`

 # Installing software built in python using environments

 Create an environment with  micromamba, `pip install -e .` will look for a `pyproject.toml` that will correctly build the env to the specifications outlined in the file (i.e. dependencies, commands).
 Once the environment is activated, the ommands can be executed from anywhere using the `[project.scripts]` nomenclature.